bharat-thotakura/qLDPC/README.md

 ### GAP

 Some features in `qLDPC` require an installation of the [GAP](https://www.gap-system.org) computer algebra system.
 If you (a) use linux or macOS, and (b) use a `conda` to manage your python environment, then you can obtain GAP by running `conda install -c conda-forge gap` (or `gap-core`).
 Installations without `conda` should also work, as long as `gap` is a recognized command in the command line.
-Unfortunately, I have not figured out how to install [GAP](https://www.gap-system.org) in a `qLDPC`-compatible way on Windows.
+Unfortunately, [GAP](https://www.gap-system.org) integration is clunky in Windows because I have not figured out how to call [GAP](https://www.gap-system.org) from the Windows command prompt.
 If you figure this out, [please let me know](https://github.com/qLDPCOrg/qLDPC/issues/294)!

 ### macOS